sf-wdi-15/notes/week_02_intro_to_oop_and_fp/day_1_testing_and_iterators/dusk_iterators/README.md

 ####filter

-**Exercise:** Build a function **reduce** that has two parameters: an array and a function that returns a boolean value.
-The function **reduce** should return an array of values that yielded true under the application of the boolean function provided as a parameter.
+**Exercise:** Build a function `filter` that has two parameters: an array and a function that returns a boolean value.
+The function `reduce` should return an array of values that yielded true under the application of the boolean function provided as a parameter.
 Essentially the idea is to filter out elements of an array that don't satisfy some condition.

 ##Examples of my personal favorite functional programming languages
 1. Lisp